dhanabal-s/Design-Pattern/Creational Pattern/Singleton Pattern/Statement.md

  **What happen?**

- So, every _seller and buyer_ have indiviual variable and methods of _Shop_.
+ Every _seller and buyer_ have indiviual variable and methods in _Shop_.
 If customer enter the _Shop_ class it look like a fresh _shop_, which means _seller_ modified data's are not reflected to _buyer_.
 So, every customer enter the _Shop_ it shows empty _Shop_.
 It cause our _Store_ failure.
 To shortout this, we use the _Singleton Pattern_.
 Using _Singleton_ all other class access the _Shop_ through single object so, every changes in the _Shop_ is reflected to all _consumer's and producer's Shop object_.

 **Steps to achieve Singleton Pattern**